-Photographing The Peak District by Chris Gilbert and Mick Ryan will be available at the beginning of August.
-It weighs in at 496 pages with over 150 locations guiding you to the best places for landscape and rural photography in the Peak District – the UK’s first national park; from the tops of Kinder to the bottom of the limestone dales, along country lanes, visiting the industrial heritage of Richard Arkwright’s cotton mills, to the country estates of Chatsworth House and Haddon Hall.
+Photographing The Peak District by Chris Gilbert and Mick Ryan will be available late August.
+It weighs in at 496 pages with over 500 places to visit, guiding you to the best places for landscape and rural photography in the Peak District – the UK’s first national park; from the tops of Kinder to the bottom of the limestone dales, along country lanes, visiting the industrial heritage of Richard Arkwright’s cotton mills, to the country estates of Chatsworth House and Haddon Hall.

 RRP is £27.95, but until publication you can order signed copies with free shipping in the UK for £20.